 Skrontch Music

 In March 2020, Skrontch Music embarked on its debut tour, playing shows across the Deep South, including at the Center for the Study of the South at the University of Mississippi.
-The tour was funded by an inaugural Jazz Road touring grant from South Arts.
+The tour was funded by an inaugural Jazz Road touring grant from South Arts, and the trip through the Delta was especially meaningful as they dug into the material featured on the upcoming second recording.

 Skrontch Music ensemble members and collaborators include: